alanwong626/Data-Science-Portfolio/README.md

 ![Capstone_snapshot](img/Capstone_snapshot.png)

 Studying in the UK was fun!
-So what if I wanted to stay in the UK and open a pub in the area where I spent almost 10 years of my life in?
-Let’s use machine learning to help us identify which area we should open our pubs!
+What if I were to stay there and open a pub near where I spent my teenage life?
+Let’s use machine learning to help us identify where we should open our pubs!

 [Repo](https://github.com/alanwong626/Coursera_Capstone)